 It’s important to understand that wearing a brace or using a wheelchair mold will not reverse the effects of scoliosis.
 However, it can help:

 - support your trunk so that it is easier to maintain sitting balance

 - gently stretch spastic muscles and prevent muscles from further tightening

 Exercise and Physical Therapy

 The more you practice consciously correcting your sitting posture, the more comfortable it will feel.
 This occurs because the central nervous system has neuroplasticity (the ability to rewire itself) and adapts to repetitive stimulation.

 Spinal fusion surgery, when used as a treatment for scoliosis, is typically only recommended when the spinal curve starts to become severe (around 50 degrees).
 It involves using bone grafts, screws, and rods to fuse the vertebrae together.
 Although surgery likely will not completely straighten the spinal curvature, it will prevent the curve from progressing.

 Spinal Cord Injury and Scoliosis: Key Points

-Scoliosis can develop after a spinal cord injury due to nerve damage that results in a lack of control over the muscles that make up your core.
+Scoliosis can develop after a spinal cord injury due to nerve damage that results in the loss of control over the muscles that make up your core.
 These muscles are essential for maintaining balance.
 Without control over them, individuals will struggle to maintain an upright position and start leaning to the side.